The Qualification Certificate Program provides experienced tradespeople with an opportunity to obtain an Alberta trade

 You can obtain a trade certificate by demonstrating that your skills, knowledge and experience meet Alberta industry standards.
 Successful completion of one of more examinations is required.

-There are TWO ways to acquire a Qualification Certificate:
+There are TWO ways to acquire an Alberta Qualification Certificate.

 Qualification Certificate Based On A Recognized Credential

 If you hold a valid recognized trade certificate without a Red Seal and would like to obtain an Alberta trade certificate, complete the following steps:

-Complete the Qualification Certificate Program - Online Recognized Credential Application.
-Apply Online and submit your completed application.
+Complete the Qualification Certificate - Online Recognized Credential Application.

 Alberta Apprenticeship and Industry Training will verify your certificate with the issuing jurisdiction.
 If your application is approved, you will be scheduled to challenge the required exam(s).